 When originally conceived, the VODF’s senior membership was governed by OD/ABS professionals exclusively, with other categories of forums available to professionals and emerging professionals (gen Xers and millennials) as well.
 Since the VODF’s relaunch in 2019, participation by senior level professionals in technology and finance have been added amongst the advisory members.

 One of the results of using virtual tools to do OD/ABS work has led to alternative service delivery options that can minimize costs for clients by 25% to as much as 40%.
-The resulting outcome is that clients have the option to decide if it is better for them to minimize costs by determining when f2f meetings are necessary, due to the availability of reliable and secure tools that can facilitate virtual f2f communications and interaction.
-In this way, Infospan helps clients better manage their people, money, technology and capacity through discovering and defining the ways that are best suited to managing their organizations in ways that are critical for sustainable success (triple bottom line: people, environment, money) in today’s unpredictable global environment.
+The resulting outcome is that clients have the option to decide if it is better for them to minimize costs by determining when p2p meetings are necessary, due to the availability of reliable and secure tools that can facilitate virtual f2f communications and interaction.
+In this way, Infospan helps clients better manage their people, money, technology and capacity through discovering and defining the ways that are best suited to managing their organizations in ways that are critical for sustainable Environmental, Social and Governance (ESG) success in today’s unpredictable global environment.

 Information about the Infospan consulting process is made available to interested prospective clients.
 References are only made available to same upon request, due to the confidential and proprietary nature of Infospan’s client base.